Chemical waste may include:

 Clearly label any reused containers as "EMPTY" until you start using them.

-Any empty chemical container that held acutely toxic or reactive material, such as sodium azide, osmium tetroxide or cyanides, is required to be tagged for waste disposal (see list of acutely hazardous chemicals).
+Any empty chemical container that held highly hazardous or reactive material, such as sodium azide, osmium tetroxide or cyanides, is required to be tagged for waste disposal (see list of acutely hazardous chemicals).

 Double labeling causes confusion!